LikeNmuFF/FreedomWall/README.md

 ## 2. Admin Moderation Algorithm

-This algorithm outlines how an administrator reviews and manages submitted messages.

 1.  **Login:** An admin logs into the system using the secure **Admin Login** portal.
 2.  **Dashboard Access:** The Admin Dashboard fetches and displays all messages that have a status of **"Pending"**.